bytecodealliance/wasmtime/fuzz/README.md

   the same results as the `wasmi` interpreter.
 * `instantiate`: Generate a Wasm module and Wasmtime configuration and attempt to compile and instantiate with them.
-* `instantiate`: Generate many Wasm modules and attempt to compile and instantiate them concurrently.
+* `instantiate-many`: Generate many Wasm modules and attempt to compile and instantiate them concurrently.
 * `spectests`: Pick a random spec test and run it with a generated configuration.